MatthijsKamstra/haxejs/06nasa/about.md

 ## DEMO_KEY Rate Limits

 In documentation examples, we use the special DEMO_KEY api key.
 This API key can be used for initially exploring APIs prior to signing up.
-But it has much lower rate limits, so you’re encouraged to signup for your own API key if you plan to use the API (signup is quick and easy).
+But it has much lower rate limits, so you're encouraged to signup for your own API key if you plan to use the API (sign-up is quick and easy).
 The rate limits for the DEMO_KEY are:

 * Hourly Limit: 30 requests per IP address per hour
 * Daily Limit: 50 requests per IP address per day